The 5 Most Popular Racket Sports Worldwide

 Table Tennis (or ping pong) is a game played across a table and can be enjoyed by two or four players.
 The game originated as a parlour game in Victorian England played mainly by the upper classes after it was bought back by British Military Officers who had been serving in India.
 The name ping pong arrived when J Jacques and Son trademarked the game in 1901.
 Of all the racket sports, table tennis has the smallest rackets (bats) and the modern version of the game was invented when E. C. Goode attached a sheet of pimpled rubber to a wooden blade.
 The game had its first ever World Championship in London in 1926 and in 1988 was admitted to the Olympic Games where today they play men and women’s singles events, as well as a team event for both men and women.

 As well as being a great workout, table tennis is a lot of fun.
-Check out this page at amazon.co.uk now for tables, bats and more!
+Check out this great value table over at amazon.co.uk – there are table tops, high quality variants and nets you can put on a regular table there too.

 #5 – Racquetball